GRTLCollaboration/GRChombo/README.md

 Second, we need you to download Paraview v5.6.0 (note that is important that you download this specific version and not a different one) onto your local machine i.e. the laptop/desktop you are using to access fawcett.
 This can be done [here](https://www.paraview.org/download/).
-Again, we will have asked you to do this in advance.
+Please do this in advance of the tutorial.

 Before we tunnel to fawcett, we need to add a server on the Paraview client.
 To do this, open Paraview, and click 'connect' in the top left corner,